Gina Schock

 Regina Ann Schock (born August 31, 1957) is an American musician and songwriter, best known as the drummer for the rock band the Go-Go's.
 She joined the group in 1979 and remained a member during its most active years in the early 1980s.
 Schock has also worked with other musical projects, contributed to songwriting for pop artists, and published a memoir.
 In 2021, she was inducted into the Rock and Roll Hall of Fame as a member of the Go-Go's.

 Early life

 Regina Ann Schock was born in Baltimore, Maryland on August 31, 1957, to June and John Schock.
 She was raised in the nearby working-class suburb of Dundalk, where she lived in the German Hill neighborhood.
-Schock attended Sacred Heart of Mary School and Catholic High School in Dundalk, both private Catholic institutions.
+Schock attended Sacred Heart of Mary School and The Catholic High School of Baltimore, both private Catholic institutions.
 Though she had a rebellious streak during her school years, she managed to avoid serious disciplinary issues.
 According to her mother, Schock possessed natural rhythmic talent and never received formal drumming lessons.
-From the age of thirteen, she would return home from school, put on headphones, and practice drumming for hours - a habit that tested her family's patience.
+From the age of thirteen, she would return home from school, put on headphones, and practice drumming for hours, a habit that tested her family's patience.